xdesro/contender-discord/CODE_OF_CONDUCT.md

 _Not a member yet?
 [Join us. ⟶](https://a.contender.pizza/discord)_

+## Membership Requirements

+All participants must verify their profile with a Twitter account.
+That account need not be public, but it is preferred that the account be following the [@cntndrco](https://twitter.com/cntndrco).
+This helps us keep out folks who join to grief or otherwise route abuse through the community.
+If you need an exception to this rule, reach out to one of the mods and we'll work with you to find a solution!

 ## The Pledge

 In the interest of fostering an open and welcoming environment, we pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.